-South Africa: Parliament launches Theme Books to Celebrate the Constitution and Centenary Birthdays of Mr Nelson Mandela and Ms Albertina Sisulu
+South Africa: Parliament Launches Theme Books to Celebrate the Constitution and Centenary Birthdays of Mr Nelson Mandela and Ms Albertina Sisulu

 2017 marked the 20th anniversary of the Constitution which came into effect on 4 February 1996 and the establishment of the National Council of Provinces (NCOP) on 6 February 1997.
 A key aspect of the anniversary was to invite those who were close to the Constitution drafting process to write about that ground-breaking moment in our history.

-The books, which Parliament is launching next week, are a product of that initiative.
+The books, which Parliament is launching tomorrow, are a product of that initiative.
 They contain contributions and perspectives from a wide range of current and past Members of Parliament and other South Africans who reflect, among others, on the:

 - Character of The Democratic State,